 The Riva Historical Society is a non-profit organization that was founded by architect Piero Maria Gibellini along with the engineer Carlo Riva and a group of friends with the goal of preserving Riva boats (which date back to as early at the 1920s).

 Both versions of the Runabout watches come in a 43 mm diameter case made of either stainless steel or rose gold plated stainless steel.
 A sapphire crystal protects the dial side.
 The flag of the Riva Historical Society is etched onto the sapphire caseback.
-The steel model has a silvery white dial and the rose gold plated version has a brown dial, both with a guilloche decoration in the center and applied luminescent Arabic numeral hour markers.
+The steel model has a silvery-white dial and the rose gold plated version has a brown dial, both with a guilloche decoration in the center and applied luminescent Arabic numeral hour markers.
 The outer chapter ring has a printed 0-60 scale from reading seconds/minutes.
 The hour and minute hands are lance-shaped and feature a luminescent treatment.
 A date window is visible at 6 o’clock.
 All functions are controlled by the stainless steel crown.
-Water-resistance is 30 meters.
+Despite being made to be around the water, water resistance is just 30 meters.

 The timepieces are powered by the 25 jewel FC-303 automatic caliber, which beats at 4Hz (28,800 vph) 25 jewels and has a 42-hour power reserve.
 Each piece is delivered in a gift box that includes a miniature wooden powerboat.
 Limited edition of 2,888 pieces.
 The price is $1550 in steel and $1850 is rose gold plated steel.